-All of our clients have a legal obligation to ensure that their messaging content is compliant with applicable state and federal laws, as well as all requirements established and enforced by the CTIA, the regulatory body that oversees SMS/text messages transmitted via short code.
-While the sender of the message is ultimately responsible for compliance, individual carriers also play a role in mitigating SPAM and regulating certain typesmessaging that is delivered via short code.
+All of our clients have a legal obligation to ensure that their messaging content is compliant with applicable state and federal laws, including the requirements of the TCPA and guideless established by the CTIA.
+While the sender of the message is ultimately responsible for compliance, individual carriers also play a role in mitigating SPAM and regulating certain types of messaging that is delivered via short code.

 For this reason, messaging campaigns are subject to monitoring and approval.
 While we cannot possibly review all of the messages our customers send, if we are given bona fide reasons to investigate a customer’s compliance with applicable law (and thus the terms of our contract), we reserve the right to suspend and/or remove an account for non-compliance as outlined in our Terms and Conditions.